glennthehuman/jhipster-microservices-example/TUTORIAL.md

 At this point, you should be able to verify everything works by starting:
 1. registry
 2. MongoDB
-2. blog
-3. store
-You can run MongoDB using Docker Compose with the following command in the `store` directory.
+* You can run MongoDB using Docker Compose with the following command in the `store` directory.
 You'll need to have Docker installed and running for this command to work.
+3. blog
+4. store

 ```bash
 docker-compose -f src/main/docker/mongodb.yml up